medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 :::note

-If your plugin has migrations, you must run them before you start the server.
+If your plugin has migrations, you must run them before you start the backend.
 Check out the [Migrations guide](../migrations/overview.md#migrate-command) for more details.

 :::

-Finally, start your server and test your plugin’s functionalities:
+Finally, start your backend and test your plugin’s functionalities:

 ```bash npm2yarn
 npm run start